Follow our eligibility requirements

 - Get more requests that work for you by adjusting your trip preferences.
 Choose how far in advance you want to receive trip requests and how long you want the trips to be.

 - With Book Instantly, guests can book your vehicle without your approving their trip request.
+All guests must meet our eligibility requirements for age, license validity, and identity verification.
+Guests must meet higher age requirements and additional requirements to book high value vehicles.

 - Set your trip earnings and vehicle protection level by choosing a protection plan available through Turo.
-We opt all newly listed vehicles into the 70 plan in the US, the standard plan in Canada, and the 75 plan in the UK.
+We opt all newly listed vehicles into the 75 plan in the US, the standard plan in Canada, and the 75 plan in the UK.
 You can change your plan at any time.
-If you decline a plan, you must offer your own commercial rental insurance to guests as a Commercial Host.
+If you decline a plan, you must offer your own commercial rental or liability insurance to guests as a Commercial Host.

 - Turo is primarily a person-to-person car sharing platform.
 But rental car companies can share their fleets by offering commercial rental insurance to guests.
 Commercial Hosts remain responsible for any legal obligations, permits, airport permits, taxes, or fees that would otherwise apply to them.